meilisearch/documentation/reference/features/authentication.md

 When using authentication, a key must be added to [the header](/reference/api/README.md#authentication) of each API call.

-We strongly recommend only using the master key to retrieve the public and private keys.
+We strongly discourage using the master key for API calls.
+It is intended only for retrieving the public and private keys.

 If an invalid key is provided, you will receive the `HTTP/1.1 403 Forbidden` status code.
 You will receive the same error if you fail to provide a key when querying a protected route.